georgeklaus/se-assignment-8-pitching-a-software-project-georgeklaus/README.md

  -Deployment: Detail the process for deploying the software to production, including any staging environments.

- -Maintenance and Support: Describe plans for ongoing support, bug fixes, and feature updates.
+ -Maintenance and Support: Describe plans for ongoing support, bug fixes, and feature updates (Lau, 2003).

  b.
 Timeline and Milestones - A timeline for each phase of the project, highlighting key milestones and deliverables.